Updated on October 24th, 2023 by Nikolaos Sismanis

 Source: Investor Presentation

-With the order book for shuttle tankers shrinking and the current environment in the energy market pointing towards a favorable landscape for the shuttle tankers, DCFU could re-expand from next year, reducing the risk of a distribution cut.
+Despite the challenges, the order book for shuttle tankers is shrinking, and the current environment in the energy market points towards a favorable landscape for the shuttle tankers.
+Thus, DCFU could rebound from next year, raising hopes for growing distributions moving forward.

 Click here to download our most recent Sure Analysis report on KNOP (preview of page 1 of 3 shown below):